kartikpradyumna92/kartikpradyumna92.github.io/index.md

 ## About me

-Currently a Data Scientist III at Teladoc Health, I lead data science workflow migrations and deliver insights that boost user engagement.
+Currently a Data Scientist III at Teladoc Health, I lead data science workflow migrations from AWS+ jenkins to Azure Databricks + Cloudbees Jenkins and deliver insights around enrollment trend and product usage.
 With a strong background across HealthTech and retail, I’m passionate about problem-solving and using data to elevate business decisions and customer experiences.
 <br>
-My expertise includes Python, SQL, Databricks, cloud platforms (AWS, Azure), and machine learning.
+My expertise includes Python, SQL, Databricks, cloud platforms (AWS, Azure), Data storytelling, and machine learning.
 I’ve developed and deployed predictive models, such as sales forecasts for convenience stores, to drive impactful results.
 <br>
 Beyond data, I’m an avid photographer with a love for storytelling through images.
 Whether in data or landscapes, I’m always exploring and creating.
 <br><br>
-Thanks for visiting my GitHub page—feel free to reach out or explore my projects!
+Thanks for visiting my GitHub page.
+Feel free to reach out or explore my projects!

 ---

-## My Portfolio
+## Personal Projects
 ---

 ### House Price Prediction - Kaggle (2024)